stefdasca/statement-translator/Kilonova/0000-0099/Processed_0028.md

 # Examples
 The question `1 3 2` means:
-“What permutation of order `3` is at position `2` in lexicographic order?” and has the answer: `1 2 4 3 5 6`.
+“What permutation of order `3` is at position `2` in lexicographic order?� and has the answer: `1 2 4 3 5 6`.
 The question `2 3 1 3 5 2 4 6` means:
-“At what position is the permutation of order `3`: `1 3 5 2 4 6`?” and has the answer: `5`.
+“At what position is the permutation of order `3`: `1 3 5 2 4 6`?� and has the answer: `5`.

 # Task
 Respond correctly to a set of questions.